PluralKit/PluralKit/docs/content/user-guide.md

     pk;m "Craig Johnson" proxy {text}
     pk;m Jo proxy [text]
     pk;m Skyler proxy S:text
+    pk;m Unknown proxy 🤷🤷text

 You can now type a message enclosed in / prefixed by your proxy tags, and it'll be deleted by PluralKit and reposted with the appropriate member name and avatar (if set).

+*:information_source: Prefix tags don't have to use `:`.
+And you can have endfix-only tags if you want. `Unknown` in this example uses both.
+Just make sure that the tag isn't something you'll use in regular messages without intending to proxy as that member, like how `Unknown` uses a double shrug emoji for tag, rather than a single shrug that someone else might type.*

 *:warning: If you use `pk;member proxy` without "add", it will **replace** the proxy tag(s) for that member.
 PluralKit will respond with a warning about this, and won't do it unless you click the `Replace` button on that message.*

 *:warning: Currently, you can't use `<angle brackets>` as proxy tags, due to a bug where custom server emojis will (wrongly) be interpreted as proxying with that member (see [issue #37](https://github.com/PluralKit/PluralKit/issues/37)).*

 ### Using multiple distinct proxy tag pairs
-If you'd like to proxy a member in multiple ways (for example, a name or a nickname, uppercase and lowercase variants, etc), you can add multiple tag pairs.
+If you'd like to proxy a member in multiple ways (for example, a name or a nickname, uppercase and lowercase variants, etc.), you can add multiple tags.
 When proxying, you may then use any of the tags to proxy for that specific member.

 To add a proxy tag to a member, use the `pk;member proxy add` command: